magb7/project-north-game-backend/README.md

 - Creation of an schema.sql file in which you can replace the information concerning you

 - In the terminal: mysql -uroot -p < database/schema.sql
+  (you also can paste the file schema directly on your workbench)

 Use the npm start to run nodemon